global-system/remotebloop/README.md

 ## Project goals
 - run bloop as a service in windows
 - start\stop a bloop server by http api
-- create a jar with remote cache
+- save a bloop state to zip
-- restore bloop state by the jar with remote cache
+- restore bloop state by the zip with remote cache

-The project does not aim to create infrastructure to manage jars with remote cache
+The project does not aim to create infrastructure to manage jars with remote cache.

+## Subprojects

+### RbpServer
+This project allows to run bloop as a service in windows.
+### RbpCommander
+This project allows to save\restore a bloop state.
 ## How to use

 ### Installation